-- 2.54.
-Major decisions that could have significant adverse effects on public safety or the environment should be made with the full knowledge of the person (or persons) who has been assigned legal responsibility for safety at the plant where practicable. - 2.55.
-The accident management guidance should be compatible with the assignment of responsibilities and should be consistent with the other functions considered in the overall emergency arrangements on the site and off the site, if appropriate. - 2.56.
-The roles assigned to the members of the emergency response organization may be different in the preventive and mitigatory domains, and, where this is the case, transitions of responsibility and authority should be clearly defined. - 2.57.
+2.86.
+Major decisions that could have significant adverse effects on public safety or the environment should involve, where practicable, the person (or persons) who has been assigned legal responsibility for safety at the plant.

+2.87.
+The accident management guidance should be compatible with the assignment of responsibilities and should be consistent with the other functions considered in the operating organization's overall emergency arrangements on the site and, if appropriate, at corporate level.

+2.88.
+The roles assigned to the members of the emergency response organization may be different in the preventive and mitigatory domains, and, where this is the case, transitions of responsibility and authority should be clearly defined.

+2.89.
 A specialized team or group of teams (referred to in the following as the technical support centre staff) should be available in an emergency to provide technical support to the operating personnel.
-The staff of the technical support centre should have the capability, based on their knowledge of the plant status, of recommending mitigatory actions as deemed most appropriate for the situation.
+The staff of the technical support centre should have the capability, based on their knowledge of the plant status, of recommending actions as deemed most appropriate for the situation.
 This should be done only after evaluation of the potential consequences of such recommended actions and the possibility and consequences of using erroneous information.
-If the staffs of the technical support centre are composed of multiple teams, the role of each team should be specified. - 2.58.
-Appropriate levels of training should be provided to members of the staff responsible for accident management; the training should be commensurate with their responsibilities in the preventive and mitigatory domains, as well as their responsibilities in deciding when to transition from the preventive domain to the mitigatory domain.
+If the staff of the technical support centre are composed of multiple teams, the role of each team should be specified.